 Easily configure each individual view mode with different calendar settings.
 For example, you can enable the grouping feature in month view, and apply event templates in week view.

 The React Scheduler has a highly responsive layout and a finely optimized design for desktops, touchscreens, and smart phones.
 It works well on all mobile phones that use iOS, Android, or Windows 8 OS.

-The Scheduler user interface adapts automatically on mobile and desktop devices.
+The React Scheduler user interface adapts automatically on mobile and desktop devices.
 This helps the application to scale elegantly across all form factors without any additional effort.

 Data binds seamlessly with various local and remote data sources such as JSON, RESTful services, OData services, and WCF services.

 The React Scheduler loads data on demand by default to reduce the transfer and load times.
-Proper field mapping is mandatory while binding Scheduler to the data sources with different field names.
+Proper field mapping is mandatory while binding Scheduler to data sources with different field names.